Safer vehicles

 Check the safety rating before you buy a used car

-Used Car Safety Ratings are developed by the Monash University Accident Research Centre (MUARC) by analysing records from more than nine million vehicles in police-reported road crashes in Australia and New Zealand.
+Used Car Safety Ratings are developed by the Monash University Accident Research Centre (MUARC) by analysing records from more than nine million vehicles in police-reported road crashes across Australia and New Zealand.
 Each rating is calculated based on the most recent crash data available.

-Download the UCSR Buyer’s Guide Brochure (PDF, 1876 KB).
+Download the Used Car Safety Ratings Buyer’s Guide Brochure (PDF, 3182 KB).

 Young drivers have a much greater risk of being involved in a crash than more experienced drivers, especially in the first 12 months of solo driving.
 So, if you are looking to buy your very first car, safety needs to be high on your list of priorities.